anoma/geb/README.md

 ## 6 Polynomial Specification

 ###### \[in package GEB.POLY.SPEC\]
-This covers a `GEB` view of Polynomials.
-In particular this type will be used in translating `GEB`'s view of Polynomials into Vampir
+This covers a GEB view of Polynomials.
+In particular this type will be used in translating GEB's view of Polynomials into Vampir

 <a id="x-28GEB-2EPOLY-2ESPEC-3A-40POLY-20MGL-PAX-3ASECTION-29"></a>
 ### 6.1 Polynomial Types